-Due to APU limitations, read the following guidelines before installing the memory in Dual Channel mode.
+Due to CPU limitations, read the following guidelines before installing the memory in Dual Channel mode.

-- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used for optimum performance.
+- 1. Dual Channel mode cannot be enabled if only one memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used and installed in the same colored sockets.
+For optimum performance, when enabling Dual Channel mode with two memory modules, we recommend that you install them in the DDR3\1 and DDR3\2 sockets.